testersakage/mineclonia-jtest/API.md

 ### Map Generation

-Mineclonia uses a bespoke Lua level generator which produces terrain and structures identical to Minecraft's while retaining support for existing Luanti-provided map generators.
+Mineclonia can alternate between using a bespoke Lua level generator which produces terrain and structures identical to Minecraft's, and generating terrain with existing Luanti-provided map generators and their attendant biome and decoration generation facilities.

 Decorations are implemented separately for each of the two classes of map generators; the terrain feature system for the former is